If you’re here wondering how long does it take for eyelashes to grow back, I’m going to guess that you’re a recent victim of a lash snafu.

-Once upon a time, I fell for the instant gratification lure of immediately longer and fuller lashes and got myself eyelash extensions.
+I’ve been there, too.
+Once upon a time, I fell for the instant gratification lure of immediately longer and fuller lashes and got myself cheap eyelash extensions.

-They looked amazing when freshly applied but when they came off – they took a bunch of my natural lashes with them.
+They looked alright when freshly applied but when they came off – they took a bunch of my natural lashes with them.

 My eyes looked bare, bald and miserable and I was left desperately asking my friends, the Internet and the beauty salon people, “How long does it take for eyelashes to grow back?!”